Sunset on a lake

-Editor’s Note:
+Editor’s Note

-We sat down virtually with a few ‘Keeters to talk about how they plan to use their PTO this summer.
-They were gracious enough to give us the scoop on some really exciting trips they’ll be taking.
+We have been an entirely remote workforce for over a year now and we have also grown tremendously in that time!
+Now we have 'Keeters based all over the country, but we are connected by our love of Terakeet and our comprehensive benefits package — including our generous PTO!
+We sat down virtually with a few 'Keeters to talk about how they plan to use their PTO this summer.
+They were gracious enough to give us the scoop on some really exciting trips they'll be taking.
 Read below to hear all about their summer vacations!

-Perlu Community & Campaign Manager Danielle Benjamin: Yes!
-I recently took off a couple Fridays to drive down to visit my cousin in North Carolina and work somewhere new for a bit.
-We spent the first weekend in their cabin in the Blue Ridge Mountains and hiked a portion of the Appalachian Trail.
 The trail went back and forth across the Tennessee/North Carolina border and had incredible panoramic views the entire time.
-In July, I’m using a week of PTO to go camping with my husband’s family at Raquette Lake – a tradition of nearly 100 years!
+In July, I’m using a week of PTO to go camping with my husband’s family at Raquette Lake — a tradition of nearly 100 years!
 Every summer we look forward to our Adirondack getaway and I share our adventures on my travel blog, Wanderlust on a Budget.

 SEO Analyst Adam Nutting: Every year I use my vacation time for at least one grand adventure.
-In the past, I have gone to the Sunshine Coast in Vancouver, BC, and to Central Pennsalvania to hike the Laurel Highlands Hiking Trail.
+In the past, I have gone to the Sunshine Coast in Vancouver, BC, and to Central Pennsylvania to hike the Laurel Highlands Hiking Trail.
 Typically, it is a week full of backpacking and fun with friends.
 This year I have shifted gears and will be heading to Southwest Colorado for a backcountry Jeep Adventure.
 We are headed deep into the mountains to look for abandoned mines and ghost towns and to camp along the way.
 Excited to see what this part of Colorado can surprise us with.

 Sr. Digital Content Specialist Anne Holub: The weekend after the Fourth of July, my husband and I are taking a couple of days off to make an extra long weekend.
 We’re spending it at a remote U.S. Forest Service cabin about an hour north of Livingston, Montana in the Crazy Mountains which are a part of the Custer Gallatin National Forest.
 No cell service, lots of gorgeous vistas (including epic sunsets), and plenty of time to hike around with the dogs, and fish in the Shields River if conditions allow.